 - Government policies resulting in detention and restricted rights to work

 A focused effort should be made to both acknowledge and remove these barriers.
-As well, it is clear that denying work rights to asylum seekers while giving them inadequate support harms their mental health.
+As well, it is clear that denying work rights to people seeking asylum while giving them inadequate support harms their mental health.
 Getting work instead improves their mental health and should be encouraged by government policy.

 The authors highlight the negative effect of misleading statements by senior politicians, including Ministers Dutton and Morrison, about the employment of people seeking asylum.
 Research demonstrates the damage done by such comments.